 Candace’s channel is hugely popular and it’s easy to see why.
 I really love the way she puts her routines together.

 Candace’s yoga videos are typically between 15 and 30 minutes long and there really is something for everyone.

 Yoga with Adriene seems to be the most popular yoga channel on YouTube and it’s easy to see why.
 She offers a huge selection of free online yoga classes of various lengths and there are tons of specialized classes too, such as Yoga for Anxiety.

 Adriene Mishler has an engaging and motivational personality.
 She is cheerful and down-to-earth, which makes her classes really enjoyable.
 Indeed, the comments on her videos are chock-full of rave reviews.
 I am yet to find one of her classes that I haven’t loved.

 Brett Larkin offers a variety of Vinyasa flow sequences for all levels along with specialized Vinyasa flow sequences for specific interests and goals.

-Kassandra offers a mix of flowing Vinyasa sequences, classes targeted at specific interests and, her speciality, Yin Yoga classes which are just yummy.
+Kassandra offers a mix of flowing Vinyasa sequences, free online yoga classes targeted at specific interests and, her speciality, Yin Yoga classes which are just yummy.

 Tim Sensei offers full-body yoga classes which are superbly sequenced.
-There are classes and tutorials for all levels and with a wide variety of focuses, from inversions and arm balances to restorative yoga, but there is definitely a bias towards total body strengthening.
+There are free online yoga classes and tutorials for all levels and with a wide variety of focuses, from inversions and arm balances to restorative yoga, but there is definitely a bias towards total body strengthening.